AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images.md

 The message above mentioned something called "CLS"—what's up with that?

-> "Set an explicit width and height on image elements to reduce layout shifts and improve CLS."

 CLS stands for **cumulative layout shift**, one of many metrics that Lighthouse considers in a typical audit.
 As its name implies, a layout shift occurs when elements jump around as a page is loading.

 The "cumulative" part of CLS means that Lighthouse considers layout shifts in the aggregate—many different things can cause layout shifts, and those are factored into a final CLS score.
 In this article, we'll focus on a specific source of layout shifts: images that don't have a width and height.